dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 Unfortunately, we often see precisely the opposite happening.
 Complexity is a trap.
 You often realize that you build something too complex when you are done with it.
 There should be something to prevent this.
 But before we dive into the solution space, let us talk about the what and the why?

-## what is complexity in software engineering?
+## What is complexity in software engineering?

 There are a lot of different types of complexity out there ([Wikipedia](https://en.wikipedia.org/wiki/Complexity)).
 In software engineering, we are especially interested in behavioral complexity.